stamat1s/weather-dashboard/README.md

 - Favorites list for quick access.
 - Dynamic styling based on weather data (e.g., change color depending on day/night or rain/sun).
 - Responsive design for mobile and desktop.
-- Offline caching using IndexedDB/localStorage for access to the latest data without an internet connection.
+- Offline caching using localStorage for access to the latest data without an internet connection.

 ---